Healthdirect Free Australian health advice you can count on.

 Key facts

-• Erythema nodosum is a skin condition with painful red lumps, usually on your lower legs.
+• Erythema nodosum causes painful red lumps, usually on your lower legs.

-• Your doctor can usually diagnose erythema nodosum by looking at the skin lumps.
+• Your doctor can usually diagnose erythema nodosum by looking at your skin.

 • Erythema nodosum usually goes away by itself within 6 weeks.